matthias-reis/carda-gatsby/content/articles/2020/11/arvensis-interview-en.md

 title: Arvensis
 subTitle: '"My Ideas Come From Within"'
 seoTitle: Interview With Arvensis Founder Dani – "My Ideas Come From Within"
 description: Arvensis is an experimental ambient project on the Merigold Independent label.
 It's avant-garde sounding tones seem to come from a foreign world.
 Because the project fascinates me so much, I arranged an interview with founder Dani Laubscher.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-11-arvensis-l-jpeg-imagine-180808_380a0a_1440_1080/640.webp
-copyrigt: Dani Laubscher
+copyright: Dani Laubscher
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-11-arvensis-fb-png-l-jpg-imagine-080808_320b0a_1440_754/640.webp
 labels:
   - Ambient